-- There may be times when you want to ask your doctor about prescribing less than a month's supply of a drug (for example, when you are trying a drug for the first time that is known to have serious side effects). - If your doctor agrees, you will not have to pay for the full month's supply for certain drugs.
+- There may be times when you want to ask your doctor about prescribing less than a month's supply of a drug (for example, when you are trying a drug for the first time that is known to have serious side effects). - If your doctor agrees, you do not pay for the full month's supply for certain drugs.